tarunb12/BasicCalculator/README.md

 ```console
 $ java TestRunner
 ```
 Note that these are my own tests that I have implemented in java.
-To test files/input, use grun.
+To test local files/input, use the grun Grammar command.